brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 - Chandler Carruth for a lot of feedback and guidance around many design issues, but especially for help with use cases and the pointer-types for by-value passing
 - Graham Heynes, Andrew Bennieston, Jeff Snyder for early feedback regarding the meaning of `this` inside function bodies
 - Amy Worthington, Jackie Chen, Vittorio Romeo, Tristan Brindle, Agustín Bergé, Louis Dionne, and Michael Park for early feedback
-- Guilherme Hartmann for his guidance with the implementation
 - Jens Maurer, Richard Smith, Hubert Tong, Faisal Vali, and Daveed Vandevoorde for help with wording
 - Ville Voutilainen, Herb Sutter, Titus Winters and Bjarne Stroustrup for their guidance in design-space exploration
 - Eva Conti for furious copy editing, patience, and moral support